Per Frandsen: Biography

 In September 1999, Frandsen joined Bolton's league rivals Blackburn Rovers for £1.75 million.
 The decision was against the wishes of Bolton manager Colin Todd, who subsequently resigned.
 Frandsen's stay at Ewood Park for Blackburn was far from happy.
 He failed to settle at the club, and at the end of the season he returned to Bolton for £1.6 million.
 In his final year at Bolton, the club reached the 2004 League Cup final, though they were beaten 2–1 by Middlesbrough.
 He played 304 first team games for the club in all competitions, scoring 38 goals in the process.
 Frandsen left Bolton Wanderers to join Wigan Athletic on a free transfer in June 2004, helping them get promoted to the Premiership, scoring once in the process against Brighton.
 After playing well in his first time at the club, he received a severe cruciate ligament injury and he decided to retire in January 2005.

 After his retirement Frandsen worked as a football agent in Denmark, until he was named new assistant manager at HB Køge in June 2009.

 Following the sacking of Tommy Møller Nielsen in the autumn of 2012, he was promoted to manager of the club.
 He managed the club until June 2014, when he was hired as youth coach of Brøndby IF.

 On 22 June 2015, Frandsen was appointed as the new manager of AB.
 In his first season, he led the club to promotion to the Danish 1st Division.
 His second season, however, saw the club struggling, and in December 2016 he was sacked, with the club in bottom place in the league.

 On 18 June 2017, he was named new manager of Hvidovre IF in the Danish 2nd Divisions.
+During his time at the club, he managed to lead them from the third tier to promotion to the Danish Superliga in 2023.
+After eight years as Hvidovre manager, Hvidovre confirmed on 8 May 2025, that Frandsen would leave the club at the end of the season.